jacksorjacksor/astrojs-with-umbraco-cms-docs/README.md

 You can then tailor the query, and your handling of the response, accordingly.

 This [blog](https://kjac.dev/posts/jamstack-for-free-with-azure-and-cloudflare/) article features an example of this.

-N.B. if running Umbraco locally it is recommended to use the HTTP endpoint, not the HTTPS endpoint - [details](https://letsencrypt.org/docs/certificates-for-localhost/).

 #### With client